 Each patient will experience these teeth grinding symptoms to different degrees, but they certainly don't help with stress or anxiety levels.
 In fact, the manifestation of these effects can make anxiety worse, resulting in a vicious cycle.
 This is especially true if the patient has never heard of these bruxism symptoms – or even the condition itself – so is unsure whether to seek medical help.

-In the most serious cases, there may be destruction of the alveolar bone, aggravation of periodontal illnesses, muscle pain in the head and mouth or even muscular hypertrophy (where the muscles grow to be abnormally large because of overuse).
+In the most serious cases, there may be destruction of the alveolar bone, aggravation of periodontal illnesses like gingivitis, muscle pain in the head and mouth or even muscular hypertrophy (where the muscles grow to be abnormally large because of overuse).

 Teeth grinding in children and babies